YitzhakMizrahi/taskforge/docs/architecture/ARCHITECTURE.md

 # TaskForge System Architecture

+> **Note:** This document outlines the target architecture for TaskForge, including components and services that may be planned for future development and not yet fully implemented.

 ## Overview
 This document outlines the high-level architecture of TaskForge, our real-time collaborative task management system.